AGMAndirko/CLAP/observations.md

-# CLAP project: structured observations
+# ChronoLogical Atlas Project (CLAP): structured observations

 ## Main messages

 # Dating Homo sapiens-specific variants

 ## Methods
-We used the Genealogical Estimation of Variant Age [GEVA](https://github.com/pkalbers/geva) database to assign estimated dates of emergence to various sets of variants related to modern human evolution --- chiefly, all modern alleles (regardless of frequency) compared to archaic/ancestral variants, and those variants that are almost fixed, in the sense of Kuhlwilm and Boeckx (2019).
-The GEVA computes pairwise coalescence trees between various populations using a Hidden Markov Model to infer date the date of the most recent common ancestor, granting a composite prediction of date of emergence of a variant.
+We used the Genealogical Estimation of Variant Age [GEVA](https://github.com/pkalbers/geva) database to assign estimated dates of emergence to various sets of variants related to modern human evolution --- chiefly, all modern alleles (regardless of frequency) compared to archaic/ancestral variants, and those variants that are almost fixed (HF, for high frequency), in the sense of Kuhlwilm and Boeckx (2019).
+The GEVA tool computes pairwise coalescence trees between various populations using a Hidden Markov Model to infer the date of the most recent common ancestor, granting a composite prediction of date of emergence of a variant.

-We settled on **29** years per generation, which is, as we gather from the literature, pretty conventional, although [other timings shouldn't affect the overall distribution](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/alt_gen_values.pdf).
-We used the "Combined" estimated age, as opposed to the measures derived uniquely from the Simons Diversity project or the 1000 genomes project, as it means variants where present in both datasets and, in the words of the GEVA authors, this combined measure "implicitly increase[s] the genealogical resolution" ([see details here](https://journals.plos.org/plosbiology/article/file?id=10.1371/journal.pbio.3000586.s016&type=supplementary)).
+We settled on **29** years per generation, which is, as we gather from the literature, pretty conventional, although [other timings don't affect the overall distribution; nor should they affect our conclusions](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/alt_gen_values.pdf).
+We used the "Combined" estimated age, as opposed to the measures derived uniquely from the Simons Diversity project or the 1000 genomes project, as it means variants were present in both datasets and, in the words of the GEVA authors, this combined measure "implicitly increase[s] the genealogical resolution" ([see details here](https://journals.plos.org/plosbiology/article/file?id=10.1371/journal.pbio.3000586.s016&type=supplementary)).
+We favored this option over relying on a single database, at the expense of the inability to date a small percentage of variants, which were found in one, but not in both databases.
-	+ **CB:** this will be a bit too cryptic, expand slightly, and give a good reason/advantage for why we did so.
-	+ **AA:** solved

-Though the GEVA dataset contains a large set of variants, we miss some of the rarest variants in the process of assigning a date.
+Regarding mapping capacity: Though the GEVA dataset contains a large set of variants, we miss some of the rarest variants in the process of assigning a date.
 - Out of a total of  4437804 for out total set of variants, 3163747 can be rsID'ed (71%) ([)from 2 sources, 1000G and Simons projects), and out of that 2294023 can be mapped (72%; which means 51% of the  4437804 original total).
 - Out of the high-frequency subset, 128706 (94%) can be rsID'ed, and out of that, 101417 can be mapped (78%; i.e., 74% of original total).
-- For the stricter HF filtering data, out of 78085 variants, 70027 (89%) can be rsID'ed, and 48424 of that mapped (69%; i.e., 62% of the original total).
+- For the stricter HF filtering data (see below), out of 78085 variants, 70027 (89%) can be rsID'ed, and 48424 of that mapped (69%; i.e., 62% of the original total).
 - We looked into fixed positions, but out of 12028 variants, only 32% could be rsID'ed, and out of that only 4% could be mapped, i.e. about only 1% of the original total.

 ## Kuhlwilm and Boeckx files
 We first crossed the Kuhlwilm & Boeckx (2019) database of changes between modern humans and archaics with the GEVA database.
 See the resulting distribution [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/3dist_sqrd.pdf), where "All" is all the variants from [the Kuhlwilm and Boeckx article](https://figshare.com/articles/Variants_and_annotations_of_Neandertals/8184038), 90% is a subset of the data that includes only high frequency variants and 90% (strict) is a further subset (one that requires 90% of fixation in each and every human population).

-These distributions are characterized by a bimodal distribution.
-We tried to stablish a k-cluster of periods that resulted in two possibilities for downstream analysis: a [k = 3](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/kmean3_HFstr.pdf) cluster or a [k = 4](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/kmeans4_HFstr.pdf) one.
+These distributions are characterized by a bimodal distribution ("Brachiosaurus shape").
+We tried to establish a k-cluster of periods that resulted in two possibilities for downstream analysis: a [k = 3](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/kmean3_HFstr.pdf) cluster or a [k = 4](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/kmeans4_HFstr.pdf) one.
 We finally settled on hand-picked values based on major tipping points in the Homo sapiens history (see [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/timing_windows.pdf) for the final distribution).

 ## Statistical significance
-We checked with a KS statistical test whether the all, 90 (non strict) and 90 (strict) distributions are significantly different, performing different tests for the 0-300k and the 300k-end bits.
+We checked with a KS statistical test whether the all, HF and HF(strict) distributions were significantly different, performing different tests for the 0-300k and the 300k-end periods.
 The KS tests show that the different curves are different in a significant way (p-val < 0.01) despite two of them being a subset of the "all" distribution.

 ## Other subsets of evolutionary relevance
 In order to see if specific subsets of variants had strickingly different distributions over time, we plotted them [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/five_files_plots/seven_files_plot.pdf).
 The subsets of interest include:

- 1. *Akey* regions of the modern genome depleted of introgressed alleles (we mapped all the HF variants in these regions), according to [Akey et al 2020](https://pubmed.ncbi.nlm.nih.gov/32004458/)
+ 1. *Akey* regions of the modern genome depleted of introgressed alleles (we mapped all the HF variants in these regions), according to one of the most recent studies, which takes into account the option of introgressed archaic variants in African populations [Akey et al 2020](https://pubmed.ncbi.nlm.nih.gov/32004458/)
  2. *Deserts:* Deserts of introgression according to [Sankararaman et al](https://www.cell.com/current-biology/pdf/S0960-9822(16)30247-0.pdf)
- 3. *Excess* and *lenght*: variants associated with a higher than expected number of HF mutations according to gene length/compared to archaics
+ 3. *Excess* and *lenght*: variants associated with a higher than expected number of HF mutations according to gene length/compared to archaics (as per Kuhlwilm and Boeckx 2019)
- 4. *Peyregné:* regions under putative positive selection from Pey [ref]
+ 4. *Peyregné:* regions under putative positive selection from Peyregne et al 2017(https://pubmed.ncbi.nlm.nih.gov/28720580/)

 We also plotted [variants of interest](https://github.com/AGMAndirko/CLAP/blob/master/plots/McCoyetal_snps/mcCoyetal_snps.pdf) coming from McCoy et al.'s study on Neanderthal-introgressed variants with significant down and upregulation (see [here](https://www.cell.com/action/showFullTableHTML?isHtml=true&tableId=tbl1&pii=S0092-8674%2817%2930128-9)).

 Regarding introgression, we used data from [Vernot et al.](https://pubmed.ncbi.nlm.nih.gov/26989198/) and [Sankararaman et al.](https://pubmed.ncbi.nlm.nih.gov/27032491/).
 Both distributions follow each other closely, and lack the second peak *circa* 1,2mya characteristic of the [main distribution plots.](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/3dist_sqrd.pdf), as expected.

-Additionally, we crossed the GEVA results with previous studies by the CBL groups.
+Additionally, we crossed the GEVA results with previous studies by work we did in our group (in house datasets).
 Specifically, we plotted the distribution of enhancer and promoter variants in the Cerebellum, part of an ongoing project by Juan, [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/enh_lenght_missense_plots/enh_pr_miss_lenght.pdf).
 We also plotted eQTL variants affecting brain-tissue gene expression ([see here](https://github.com/AGMAndirko/CLAP/blob/master/plots/GTEx/Gtex.pdf)), part of Alejandro's work.

 # Expecto
 We tried to predict the effect of variants in specific time windows in brain tissues using [ExPecto](https://humanbase.readthedocs.io/en/latest/expecto.html), a machine learning framework for expression prediction in silico.
 As opposed to other approaches, ExPecto provides *ab initio* predictions, making the tool technically blind regarding reference genome biases.